 First of all, the fruits.
 Almost always, my smoothie comprises a banana or two.
 Then, according to the season, I add peaches, plums, Aronia berries, apricots, guava juice (since guavas don’t grow in Bulgaria and there’s no supermarket that imports them yet… pity, I know) or mango juice, melon, pomelo, strawberries, pineapple, and so many more.
 Unquestionably, I prefer Bulgarian fruits and vegetables since they are one of the most lip-smacking in the world.
 As is Bulgarian food.

 Secondly, to make the smoothies really powerful, we need to (it is optional, of course) add some nuts to get that protein boost.
 I prefer raw nuts that have been soaked in advance (and then thoroughly rinsed).
-I am sure you can Google why it is important to soak your nuts, but here’s a link for those of you who understand Bulgarian.

 So, soaked nuts can be sunflower seeds, almonds, hazelnuts, walnuts, Brazil nuts (or anything else which has nuts in the word, he-he), macadamia, pecans, raisins, etc. I am not a fan of peanuts, though.